Home First Nations in the Lower Mainland City of Vancouver National Indigenous Peoples Day Events

 Grandview Park

-In 2024 the day begins with a Celebration Walk from the Vancouver Aboriginal Community Policing Centre Society to Grandview Park.
-The walk starts at 1719 Franklin Street and it’s about 15 minutes long.
+The day begins with a Celebration Walk from the Vancouver Aboriginal Community Policing Centre Society to Grandview Park.
+The walk starts at 11:00 am at 1719 Franklin Street.

-Once at the park there is an Indigenous market with local vendors, an art-making demonstration and live music.
-Performing at the park this year are Hayley Wallis, Zach Saunders and One Way Sky.
-The festivities at the park run until 4:00 pm.
+Once at the park there is an Indigenous market with local vendors and live performances between noon and 4:00 pm.

 Kitsilano Showboat